stig/www.brautaset.org/_posts/2017-05-20-open-letter-to-anne-marie-mp.md

 this benefit.
 It is clear that this is not a benefit for everyone, but for the few: the elite.

-To finance thes tax cuts and benefits for high earners you cut benefits to the poorest and most vulnerable in this country.
+To finance these tax cuts and benefits for high earners you cut benefits to the poorest and most vulnerable in this country.
 You're cutting the Employment Support Allowance (ESA) by £29/week.
 You're cutting child tax credits, worth £545 per year.
 Further you are